 - Include additional storage and network hardware drivers (this is useful for standalone server operating system backup)

 The updated options for the schedule options in Veeam Endpoint backup are very useful.
 More complex schedules are covered in this version of the Veeam Endpoint backup.
 Before and after backup options are my favorites.

 Email notification is the other feature that I love in this version of Veeam Endpoint Backup.
 This will trigger the email notification with the result of the backup.

 I tried all three types of backups available with Veeam Endpoint protection for Windows 10 surface.
-Entire Computer backup, Volume level backup, and File-Level Backup – these are 3 backup options available with Veeam Endpoint backup.
+Entire Computer backup, Volume level backup, and File-Level Backup – are 3 backup options available with Veeam Endpoint backup.

 You can restore files of Windows 10 from the Veeam Endpoint Backup browser.
 This can be achieved by using the restore option called “Restore Files.”
 We have another option to restore the entire Windows 10 volume with the “Restore Volumes” options.

 File restoration results:- As you can see in the above picture, I selected the keep option, so I’ve 2 folders called “Anoop Chandran” and “RESTORED-Anoop Chandran.”
 RESTORED-Anoop Chandran is the restored folder !!